Madrid, Spain. 2016 - 2017

 From its innovative but understated use of glass, steel and composite materials, the pavilion is a further exploration of techniques that Norman Foster has pioneered over more than five decades.
 The wide glass panel to the courtyard next to the entrance is itself a massive door, weighing 2.7 tons and measuring 6 metres in lengh.
 When this portal is opened up the interior and exterior worlds are united into one flowing space for Foundation gatherings.

 By working closely with the craftsmen in metal and glass it has been possible to develop a combination of slim bead-blasted stainless steel sections welded together and with mirror polished edges which dematerialise the bulk of supporting structures.The contents of the pavilion comprises an eclectic selection of objects, models, photography and sculpture from the worlds of art, architecture and design, embracing aircraft, cars and locomotives.
-For Norman Foster these are not separate worlds but interconnected with a special emphasis on his passion for flight.
+For Norman Foster these are not separate but interconnected worlds, united by his passion for flight.
 The display is also an opportunity to acknowledge the importance to Foster of other architects, engineers and mentors from the past as well as the present.

 An important and historic car is displayed for the first time.
 This is not a replica – it is the newly restored and original 1927 Avions Voisin C7 that was owned by Le Corbusier and featured in photographs of all his early works.
 The car was very advanced in its time using aviation technology pioneered by Voisin for his flying machines.
 Because of its large expanse of glass, echoed in the new architecture of its age, it was called the Lumineuse.
 Gabriel Voisin was also a patron of Le Corbusier who named his radical proposal for Paris The Voisin Plan.

-The pavilion was realised through detail design and construction in six months.
+The pavilion was realised through detailed design and construction in six months.
 This was made possible by prefabricating all the elements which also avoided excavation on the site and disruption to neighbours.
 The high thermal performance of the glass building envelope, radiant heating and cooling through the floor, generous external shading and the latest generation of LED lighting are all part of its sustainable agenda.
-The Norman Foster Foundation is separate from the practice of Norman Foster – the architects for the pavilion are a design studio based within the Madrid Foundation and led by Foster.
+The Norman Foster Foundation is separate from Norman Foster’s practice – the architects for the pavilion are a design studio based within the Madrid Foundation and led by Foster.
 Local skills and materials have been important.
-For example, eleven of the twelve consultants are from Spain and six of the nine contractors and suppliers are Spanish, with the remainder from Italy, Germany and Japan.
+For example, eleven of the twelve consultants are from Spain and six of the nine contractors and suppliers are Spanish, with the remainder originating from Italy, Germany and Japan.